gravity-ui/page-constructor/README.md

 4. Check your changes in CHANGELOG.md and approve robot's PR.
 5. Squash and merge PR.
 You can see release process on [the Actions tab](https://github.com/gravity-ui/page-constructor/actions).

+### Alpha versions release

+If you want to release alpha version of the package from your branch you can do it manually:

+1. Go to tab Actions
+2. Select workflow "Release alpha version" on the left page's side
+3. You can see on the right side the button "Run workflow".
+Here you can choose the branch.
+4. You can also see field with manually version.
+If you release alpha in your branch for the first time, do not set anything here.
+After first release you have to set the new version manually because we don't change package.json in case that the branch can expire very soon.
+Use the prefix `alpha` in you manual version otherwise you will get error.
+5. Push "Run workflow" and wait until the action will finish.
+You can release versions as many as you want but do not abuse it and release versions if you really need it.
+In other cases use [npm pack](https://docs.npmjs.com/cli/v7/commands/npm-pack).

 ### Beta-major versions release

 If you want to release a new major version, you will probably need for a beta versions before a stable one, please do the following: